almenscorner/Intune-Munki-Manifest-Generator/README.md

 Release notes:
 Version 1.0: 2021-09-24 - Original published version.

-Many thanks to Shashank Mishra for many of the defs and jbaker10 for the original idea of manifest generation.
+Many thanks to journeyofthegeek.com and Shashank Mishra for many of the defs and jbaker10 for the original idea of manifest generation.